The Butterfly House is open between May 4 and September 26 2014.

 What kinds of plants are in the Butterfly House?
 ENC staff and volunteers planted Orange County native host and nectar plants for the native Orange County butterflies that live within the Butterfly House.
 Host plants are munched by caterpillars; nectar plants provide nectar to the adult butterflies.
-Why Grow Native Plants Here is a list of some native plants that butterflies like.
+Why Grow Native Plants?
+To create habitat in your yard for birds and butterflies (among many other reason).
+Here is an extremely thorough list of plants native to Orange County that are host plants for Orange County Native Butterflies.
 Here is some important information about milkweed.

 Do you sell caterpillars?
 We do not condone the purchase of butterflies or larvae.
 Please see our informational flier about this subject.
 Releasing captive bred butterflies into the wild can spread diseases to natural populations.
 It can inappropriately mix genetically distinct populations of the same species.
 It may disrupt the migratory behavior of native butterflies.
 It can confuse scientific studies of butterfly migrations.